 There are numerous excellent modern books on GIS and spatial analysis, although few address software facilities and developments.
 Hypertext links are provided here, and throughout the text where they are cited, to the more recent publications and web resources listed.

-As a background to this Guide any readers unfamiliar with GIS are encouraged to first tackle “Geographic Information Systems and Science” (GISSc) by Longley et al. (2010).
+As a background to this Guide any readers unfamiliar with GIS are encouraged to first tackle “Geographic Information Science and Systems” (GISSc) by Longley et al. (2015).
 GISSc seeks to provide a comprehensive and highly accessible introduction to the subject as a whole.
-The GB Ordnance Survey’s “Understanding GIS” also provides an excellent brief introduction to GIS and its application.
+The GB Ordnance Survey’s “Understanding GIS” also provides an excellent brief introduction to GIS and its applications.

 As companion reading on these topics for the present Guide we suggest the two volumes from the Handbooks in Operations Research and Management Science series by Ball et al. (1995): “Network Models”, and “Network Routing”.
 These rather expensive volumes provide collections of reviews covering many classes of network problems, from the core optimization problems of shortest paths and arc routing (e.g. street cleaning), to the complex problems of dynamic routing in variable networks, and a great deal more besides.
 This is challenging material and many readers may prefer to seek out more approachable material, available in a number of other books and articles, e.g. Ahuja et al. (1993), Mark Daskin’s excellent book “Network and Discrete Location” (1995) and the earlier seminal works by Haggett and Chorley (1969), and Scott (1971), together with the widely available online materials accessible via the Internet.
 Final recommendations here are Stephen Wise’s excellent GIS Basics (2002) and Worboys and Duckham (2004) which address GIS from a computing perspective.
 Both these volumes covers many topics, including the central issues of data modeling and data structures, key algorithms, system architectures and interfaces.